What is Product Development Process?

 There are seven main phases in the product development process.
 They are

 - Steady-state, and

 - Either maintain or kill the product.

 Conceive phase is the first phase in the Product Development Process or Product Development Lifecycle.
 This is the phase where we collect user problems and brainstorm possible solutions.
 We identify the focus areas we want to work on.

 The biggest source of ideas for this phase is usually inside of a company from the employees of that company themselves.

-Previously we saw that, in the Conceive phase, various solutions are thought out for the problems that the product intends to solve.
-In the Plan Phase, research is done on those solution ideas.
+In the Plan phase, we do market research.
+In the Conceive phase, various solutions are thought out, In the Plan Phase research is done on those ideas.

 In this phase, We look at the business case, and try to answer the question “Is this something that’s going to make us money?”, We do customer interviews and see if people has the problem that your solution intends to solve, further, We also roadmap out what we think we could make, how long it might take, and at what point we should have particular features if we’re actually going to do this.